Arcady1/Telegram-Pomodoro-Bot/README.md

 `export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")"
 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"`.
 Write `nvm` to check if the loading was correct.
-If there are any errors check the command [in this repository][4].
+If there are any errors, copy the command [from this repository][4].
 `nvm install <version>`.
 Instead of *version* specify those version you use in the project.
 To find it out you need to enter `node -v` in your PC terminal.
 `nvm use <version>`.
-Instaed od *version* specify those version you use in the project.
+Instaed of *version* specify those version you use in the project.
 `node -v`.
-It's time to install packages used in the project:
+It's time to install packages, used in the project:
 `npm i`.
 Start the bot:
 `npm run start`.